thedevdojo/wave-website/content/docs/guides/creating-themes.md

 # Creating Themes

-It will probably be beneficial to learn how to create a simple theme for Wave, so that's what we'll cover in this quick guide.
+In this guide, we'll cover the basics of creating a simple theme for Wave.

 - [Creating Themes](#creating-themes)
     - [The Simplest Theme](#the-simplest-theme)